Austria–NATO relations

 Austria and the North Atlantic Treaty Organization (NATO) have a close relationship.
 Austria, Ireland, Cyprus and Malta are the only members of the European Union that are not members of NATO.
 Austria has had formal relations with NATO since 1995, when it joined the Partnership for Peace programme.
+Austria has a policy of neutrality enshrined in its constitution, and has not sought to join NATO.